Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Background and Related Work

 \section{Background and Related Work}

-A deep learning model is usually constructed by a sequence of layers and trained by multiple iterations through a labeled training dataset.
-One typical DNN training step involves forward pass (FP) and backward pass (BP).
-The repeating steps refine the model for higher accuracy.
-With the flexibility and expandability of transformer structure, recently transformer based models~\cite{gpt2,t5model,mt-nlg,brown2020language,devlin2018bert} keep growing larger rapidly and renewing the accuracy records.
-To shorten the training time, researchers distribute the training among devices in scales with particular parallel strategies.
-Uniting data parallelism, pipeline model parallelism and tensor model parallelism, \textbf{3D parallelism}~\cite{megatronsc,ds3d,colossal,karakus2021amazon,whale} leverages their merits and becomes the SOTA distribute training method for big models.
+A deep learning model is typically constructed using a sequence of layers and trained by multiple iterations.
+A typical DNN training step involves a forward pass (FP) and backward pass (BP).
+The iteration of steps refines the model to achieve higher accuracy.
+With the flexibility and expandability of transformer structures, transformer-based models~\cite{gpt2,t5model,mt-nlg,brown2020language,devlin2018bert} have continued to grow rapidly with renewed accuracy records.
+To reduce training time, training may be distributed among devices with particular parallel strategies at different scales.
+By combining data, pipeline model, and tensor model parallelisms, \textbf{3D parallelism}~\cite{megatronsc,ds3d,colossal,karakus2021amazon,whale} leverages their merits and becomes the SOTA distribute training method for giant foundation models.

-\textbf{Data parallelism (DP).} The most common way to accelerate the model training is DP~\cite{sergeev2018horovod,torchddp,bagua}, where the data is separate on different workers while each worker holds a model replica and performs collective primitives such as AllReduce~\cite{allreduce} at a certain interval to keep model synchronously.
-However, when the model is too large, a single-GPU memory cannot hold an entire model.
-ZeRO~\cite{zero} of DeepSpeed~\cite{rasley2020deepspeed} optimizes the memory redundancy by partitioning the model states among all workers; ZeRO-Offload~\cite{zero-offload}, ZeRO-Infinity~\cite{zeroinf} and PatrickStar~\cite{patrickstar} further swap memory to CPU and NVMe.
-They trade communication volumes for scaling the model capacity of a single GPU, but when models keep getting larger, the increasing communications limit the training performance.
-DP has been well-developed by researchers and is usually easy to use with a few additional lines of code to single-GPU training scripts, which offers an important usage template to Merak.
-The optimizations are orthogonal and could be adopted in accordance with DP part of Merak.
+\textbf{Data parallelism (DP).} The most common way to accelerate the model training is DP~\cite{sergeev2018horovod,torchddp,bagua}, where data remains separate for different workers, while each worker holds a model replica and performs collective primitives, such as AllReduce~\cite{allreduce}, at certain intervals to synchronize the model.
+However, a single GPU cannot hold an extremely large model.
+ZeRO~\cite{zero} of DeepSpeed~\cite{rasley2020deepspeed} eliminates memory redundancy by partitioning the model states among all workers.
+ZeRO-Offload~\cite{zero-offload}, ZeRO-Infinity~\cite{zeroinf}, and PatrickStar~\cite{patrickstar} further swap memory to the CPU and NVMe.
+They trade communication volumes to scale the model capacity of a single GPU.
+However, as model size increases, the increase in communication limits training performance.
+DP generally requires few additional lines of code to single-GPU training scripts, thus offering an important usage template for Merak.
+All optimizations are orthogonal and can be adopted in the DP part of Merak.